stigwue/iriki/README.md

 ### App

 App is non-Iriki code.
 It can reside anywhere as long as it is pointed to in the application configuration.
 When a request is made, a matching model is first looked for in application space.
 If not found, then the engine folder will be searched.
-There will be provision to override selected Iriki model actions.

 ### Vendors